simcript/away/README.md

    git clone https://github.com/simcript/away.git
    ```

-2. Configure your routes and services in the `src/Services/` folder.
+2. Configure your routes and services in the `services/` directory.

 ## Usage

 Once installed and configured, all incoming HTTP requests will be routed through the gateway and forwarded to the appropriate backend service.

 > Create a directory with service name (similar Base Service)
-> Define a class within the `src/Services/{ServiceName}` directory following the provided example structure, and implement the required methods based on your application's specific needs.
+> Define a class within the `services/{ServiceName}` directory following the provided example structure, and implement the required methods based on your application's specific needs.

    ```php
    <?php